thejhoffman/advent-of-code-2022/README.md

 I resisted the urged to hardcode in the initial stack of data, since I wanted it work dynamically base off of any input.
 In the end I was able to get it work.

 I used a mix of splits and regex filtering.
 This helped me understand regex a littler bit more, but during my research, I only scratched the surface of regex.
 I need to spent some time learning the ins and outs of how regex functions.

+### Day 6
+Today's puzzle was very easy this time around.
+I do not have anything else to really say about today's puzzle.